zilliztech/GPTCache/README.md

         - [ ]  Use other vector databases
     - Eviction Policy
         - [x]  LRU eviction policy
-        - [x]  FIFO evition policy
+        - [x]  FIFO eviction policy
         - [ ]  More complicated eviction policies
-- **Ranker**: Evaluate similarity by judging the quality of cached answers:
+- **Ranker**: Evaluate similarity by judging the quality of cached answers.
     - [x] Use the search distance, as described in `simple.py#pair_evaluation`.
     - [x] [towhee](https://towhee.io/) uses the albert_duplicate model for precise comparison between questions and answers.
 It supports only 512 tokens.
     - [x] Exact string comparison, judge the cache request and the original request based on the exact match of characters.
     - [x] For numpy arrays, use `linalg.norm`.
     - [ ] BM25 and other similarity measurements
     - [ ] Other deap learning models
-- **Post-processor**: Determine which cached answers to the user, and generate the response
+- **Post-processor**: Determine which cached answers to the user, and generate the response.
     - [X] Choose the most similar answer.
     - [X] Choose randomly.
     - [ ] Other Probability-based policy